Mojang/EducationContent/python/lesson3/activity2.md

 ## Step 1
 Look at each of the **5** different location variables and see what crops are at these coordinates.
 Then create **5** `||blocks: place block at position||` commands ,with either **PUMPKIN** or **MELON_BLOCK**, at the correct location variable to match the crop at the coordinate.
-To see the coordinates and coding window at same time, click on the half coding window button in the top left-hand corner of the window.
+To see the coordinates and coding window at same time, click on the half coding window button in the top left-hand corner.
 ### ~ tutorialhint
 blocks.place(**crop type**, **location variable**)